Vestibular Rehabilitation for Vertigo

 BPPV is related to head movement or position.
 When you move, there are “crystals” in your inner ear, which stimulate nerves which then tell your brain where you are in space.
 These crystals are located in 3 different canals, each responding differently to the direction and speed of movement.
 The brain then uses all this info to determine where you are in space and where you’re moving.
 Sometimes, these crystals become dislodged and float within the canal.
 Floating crystals can send random signals that conflict with what your eyes, inner ear, and brain are telling you.
 This conflicting information causes vertigo.

-Your Physical Therapist, ENT specialist, or Primary care physican can diagnose your vertigo symptoms.
-A series of movement related tests will determine if your vertigo is BPPV, or another vertigo related diagnosis such as Vestibular Neuritis or Meniere’s disease.
+Your Physical Therapist, ENT specialist, or Primary care physician can diagnose your vertigo symptoms.
+A series of movement-related tests will determine if your vertigo is BPPV, or another vertigo-related diagnosis such as Vestibular Neuritis or Meniere’s disease.
 An individualized treatment program can then be can, tailored to your diagnosis.
-Treatment for BPPV is easily done in clinic, often with immediate results, using a series of specified maneuvers, based on your diagnosis.
-Additional treatments may be required to help retrain or desensitizing your vestibular system.
+Treatment for BPPV is easily done in the clinic, often with immediate results, using a series of specified maneuvers, based on your diagnosis.
+Additional treatments may be required to help retrain or desensitize your vestibular system.

 Episodes of vertigo often lead to loss of balance and falls.
-Vision, inner ear, and joint proprioception are contribute to your balance system.
-Compromising any of these 3 systems places you at risk for falling.
-If you’ve been suffering from vertigo or dizziness for a long time, or experiencing a sudden onset of vertigo, come see us at Premier Therapy for Vestibular Rehab.
-We can help get you back to living your normal, dizzy free, life.
+Vision, inner ear, and joint proprioception contribute to your balance system.
+Compromising any of these 3 systems places you at risk of falling.
+If you’ve been suffering from vertigo or dizziness for a long time or experiencing a sudden onset of vertigo, come see us at Premier Therapy for Vestibular Rehab.
+We can help get you back to living your normal, dizzy-free, life.